winers1290/PyFileScraper/README.md

-# PyFileScraper
+# Python File Scraper
-A simple Python 3 web scraper that searches for files.
+A simple Python 3 web scraper that searches for documents containing metadata.

 ---